Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models

 \subsection{Score Aggregation}

 The scores derived from visual, text, and fused representations provide a detailed view of uncertainty regarding the task complexity.
-However, as the magnitude and the ranges of these scores are intrinsically linked to the statistical variance of the in-distribution training set, a direct approach based on thresholds is insufficient for effective decision making.
+However, as the magnitude and the ranges of these scores are linked to the statistical variance of the in-distribution training set, a direct approach based on thresholds is insufficient for effective decision making.
 We therefore propose to learn a function that maps these scores to a discrete system strategy.
 We first consolidate these scores into a unified vector $\mathbf{u} \in \mathbb{R}^4$:

-Notably, for the kNN estimator, we exclusively utilize visual features.
-We observe that text features in the training set exhibit high structural redundancy (e.g., repetitive task instructions), which collapses the local density in kNN, leading to extreme sensitivity to minor variations.
-Similarly, while GMMs provide a more flexible option, they remain susceptible to overfitting when text clusters are highly discrete.
-We quantify the impact of these text features in Section \ref{sec:pipeline_effectiveness}.
-Given the non-linear relationship between the computed scores and the actual success on the robot, we employ a Multi-Layer Perceptron (MLP) to predict the optimal execution strategy.
-The vector $\mathbf{u}$ is processed through Batch Normalization (BN) followed by a hidden layer with a ReLU activation $\sigma$:
+Equation \eqref{eq:score_vector} defines the general score vector, whose components are evaluated in Section~\ref{sec:pipeline_effectiveness}.
+Notably, for the kNN estimator, we exclusively utilize visual features: text features in the training set exhibit high structural redundancy (e.g., repetitive task instructions), which collapses the local density in kNN, leading to extreme sensitivity to minor variations.
+Given the non-linear relationship between the computed scores and the actual success on the robot, we employ a MLP to predict the optimal execution strategy.
+The vector $\mathbf{u}$ is processed through Batch Normalization (BN) followed by two hidden layers with ReLU activations $\sigma$:

 where $\mathbf{y}$ is the probability distribution over three distinct operational states.
-The final system policy is determined as the $argmax$ of the output vector $\mathbf{y}$:
+The final policy is determined as the $argmax$ of the output vector $\mathbf{y}$: